lab-mids/multimodal_active_learning_ccss/README.md

 plot_strategy_comparison_summary()
 Combines results from both SAWEI and uncertainty-based acquisition to compare how each base strategy performs across acquisition functions.
 The output is a grouped bar chart with detailed change types (increased, decreased, no change) per strategy.

+### plotting_MAE.py
+This script provides several plotting functions to visualize the performance of active learning strategies across material datasets.

+What’s inside?
+plot_strategy_across_datasets
+Plots a single strategy’s MAE curve across different datasets.
+It adds a measurement uncertainty line, and colors each dataset distinctly.

+plot_all_base_and_mixed_strategies
+Plots base strategies (e.g., Random, FPS) and their combinations with a main strategy (e.g., ODAL+Random) in one plot, using solid and dashed lines to distinguish them.

+plot_initialization_strategies
+Visualizes selected initial points for each strategy on a wafer grid, overlaying resistance values with color and marking chosen indices with red markers.

 ## Running the Code from the Notebook
 ### Image-Clustering